 Siblings of current Career Path Hight students will need to enroll through the Open Enrollment process.
 Siblings will receive first preference for enrollment openings.
 Every effort will be made to accept all siblings in an individual family; however, this may not be possible due to caps on enrollment.

 If there are more students registered in the lottery than there are openings available, a computerized random selection is used.
 This is referred to as a lottery.
 Depending on enrollment, additional lotteries may be held on an as-needed-basis throughout the year.

 The Office for Civil Rights (OCR) enforces four Federal statutes that prohibit discrimination in programs and activities that receive Federal financial assistance from the Department of Education (ED).
 Career Path High does not discriminate on the basis of race, color, national origin, sex or age.
-This institution is an equal opportunity provider and employer.
+This institution is an equal opportunity provider and employer..

 Completion and submission of an enrollment application does not guarantee admission to, or constitute acceptance in, Career Path High.
 Please be sure to fill out ALL appropriate information and requested fields before you submit the application.
 Be sure to double check dates, phone numbers, and email addresses.
 It is imperative for all information to be complete.
 Be sure to record your confirmation number, which allows you to update important changes as they become necessary.
-This will also be emailed to you automatically.
+This will also be emailed to you automatically

 School Districts and Charter Schools are required by Utah Law, 53A1a-704(10), to inform parents of students with IEPs enrolled in public schools, of the availability of a scholarship to attend a private school through the Carson Smith Scholarship Program.
-Please visit the website below for more information including application forms regarding the CSS Program.
+Please visit this website for more information including application forms regarding the CSS Program.